Understanding Family & Caregiver Health and Stress

-- Address possible needs to come that may affect their choices, such as continuum of care facilities, on-site health care professionals, 24-hour emergency services, etc.
+- Address possible needs that may affect their choices, such as continuum of care facilities, on-site health care professionals, 24-hour emergency services, etc.

 - Complete a “Compare the Value” worksheet to make sure a retirement community makes financial sense.

-Alzheimer's Assisted Living and Dementia Care - The Effects of Aging and its Impact on the Family
+Dementia Care – Its Impact on the Family

 As America’s population grows in size and age, we are becoming increasingly aware of the effects of aging on our minds and bodies.
 Those of us in the “sandwich generation,” the first of the Baby Boomers — who are old enough to be grandparents, yet young enough to still have living parents — know all too well, the effect of aging and its impact on the family.
 In many cases, the demands of caring for a loved one with progressive dementia or Alzheimer’s disease become overwhelming.